RetroDECK/ES-DE/THEMES-DEV.md

 * `rotationOrigin` - type: NORMALIZED_PAIR
     - Point around which the animation will be rotated.
     - Default is `0.5 0.5`
+* `metadataElement` - type: BOOLEAN
+    - By default game metadata and media is faded out during gamelist view textlist fast scrolling and hidden when enabling the _Hide metadata fields_ setting for a game entry.
+Using this property it's possible to explicitly define animation elements that should be treated as if they were game media files.
+This is for example useful for hiding and fading out animations that are used as indicators for the various metadata types like genre, publisher, players etc.
 * `path` - type: PATH
     - Path to the animation file.
 Only the .json extension is supported.
 * `speed` - type: FLOAT.